ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

 1. Find the zones where your worker nodes are located by using your Kubernetes cluster CLI.
 If you are using OpenShift Container Platform, after you connect to your cluster by using the CLI, use the command `oc get nodes --show-labels` to get the full list of nodes and zones of your cluster.
 You will be to find the zone that each worker node is located after `failure-domain.beta.kubernetes.io/zone` field under the `LABELS` column.

 2. To create a node within a specific zone, provide the zone name to the [Create an ordering service](/apidocs/blockchain#create-an-ordering-service) or [Create a peer](/apidocs/blockchain#create-a-peer) API calls by using the zone field of the request body.
-The anti-affinity policy of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console will automatically deploy your component to different worker nodes within each zone based on the resources available.
+The anti-affinity policy of the Fabric Operations Console will automatically deploy your component to different worker nodes within each zone based on the resources available.

 ## Creating a node with a custom configuration
 {: #ibm-hlfsupport-v2-apis-custom}

 If you are using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric APIs to deploy a CA, peer, or ordering node, you have the option of customizing the node configuration by using a configuration override JSON string.
-The nodes that are deployed by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Console and APIs are configured with the default Fabric values that are provided in the  `fabric-ca-server-config.yaml`, `orderer.yaml`, and `core.yaml` files.
+The nodes that are deployed by the Fabric Operations Console and APIs are configured with the default Fabric values that are provided in the  `fabric-ca-server-config.yaml`, `orderer.yaml`, and `core.yaml` files.
 You can customize your node settings by providing a configuration override JSON to the APIs that create or update your nodes.
 You can use the configuration override to deploy a High Availability CA or use a Hardware Security Module (HSM) while using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric APIs.
 For more information about the configuration override, High Availability CAs, or HSMs, see [Advanced deployment options](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-adv-deployment#ibm-hlfsupport-console-adv-deployment).

 ### Example: Creating a custom Certificate Authority